Shane-XB-Qian/jj/README.md

 ## Feature

 * similar & forked from [gof](https://github.com/mattn/gof.git) (thanks `mattn`)
-* but simplified just for independent `open2edit` & `open2cd` and extended a bit!
+* but simplified it & extended just for independent `open2edit` `open2cd` & fun?
-* or at least `jj` should be a more quick/cool name :smile:
+* and bug fix & feat extend or at least `jj` should be a more quick/cool name :smile:

 ## Installation